Klok100/Automatic-Guitar-Tuner/Ethan-Lab-Notebook.md

 ## 1/22
 - Prof Oelze Comment
 	> There are many automatic guitar tuners on the market already.
 How would you differentiate from them?
 Do you have some innovation to the existing solutions?
-- Initial Research into Market
+- Partnered with Nathan to find Initial Research into Market
 	- [Tronical](https://www.tronicaltune.net/tronicaltune-plus/) - Custom frets and tuning attached to headstock, display for each string
 	- Robot Guitar
 	- Axcent - button/foot switch triggered, can switch tunings on the fly, bridge